verbb/gift-voucher/docs/template-guides/available-variables.md

 Returns all Voucher Types available.

 ### `craft.giftVoucher.getVoucherCodes()`
 Returns any currently-applied vouchers.
-This occurs when a customer apply's a voucher to their cart.
+This occurs when a customer applies a voucher to their cart.

 ### `craft.giftVoucher.isVoucher(lineItem)`
 Returns whether a provided Line Item object is a gift voucher or not.